flatironinstitute/finufft/README.md

 - `docs/refs.rst`    : journal article references (both ours and others)

-If you find (cu)FINUFFT useful in your work, please cite this repository and the following.
+If you find (cu)FINUFFT useful in your work, please star this repository and cite it and the following.
 For FINUFFT (CPU library):

 A parallel non-uniform fast Fourier transform library based on an ``exponential of semicircle'' kernel.
 A. H. Barnett, J. F. Magland, and L. af Klinteberg.